Final-Project-X/librix-client/README.md

 After cloning the repo, don't forget to install the dependencies : )

+## Collaboration rules

+1. Pull the latest changes from the main branch
+2. To work on a task or feature, create a new branch.
+3. Commit often : )
+4. When ready, push to a new remote branch.
+(Never push to main!)
+5. Create a Pull Request and assign a person who will review the PR.
+6. Switch to the main branch to pull the latest changes.
+7. Create a new branch...
+8. :infinity:

 ## A note on linters

 Make sure you have ESLint installed and enabled in VSCode: